 We are continuously monitoring the situation, following the Minnesota Department of Health guidelines, and communicating regularly with our school and community program partners.

 Here’s an overview of some of the other ways we’re working to keep our network healthy and safe.

 Packing Event Volunteers

-Since March, we have continued packing bags at our warehouse with a small group of return volunteers to reduce exposure to volunteers and staff.
+Since the pandemic began, we have continued packing bags at our warehouse with a small group of return volunteers to reduce exposure to volunteers and staff.
 We are continuously evaluating our volunteer events based on the current situation and are starting to open some volunteer events to the public.

 With school closures, we have halted our distribution of food into children’s backpacks for our weekend food program through volunteers.
-Read more about how we are working with school district leadership to continue delivery of our food and ensure their student populations have access to it in our FAQs.
+This is a dynamic situation and we continue to revise plans as needed to ensure the health and safety of our network.
+Meanwhile, we are working with school district leadership and community partners to continue delivery of our food and ensure children have access to it.